 In rare cases, adverse effects such as skin necrosis or blood clots can occur.
-Allergic reaction or anaphylaxis could also happen.
+Allergic reactions or anaphylaxis could also happen.
 It is advised that individuals considering getting a facial filler consult their doctor first for further advice on possible side effects related to their procedure.

 The recovery process should always be considered when making decisions about whether facial fillers are right for you.
 It is helpful to educate yourself by consulting guides on dermal fillers which discuss safety information and what one should expect from the treatment itself.
-Through careful consideration of all pertinent details, informed choices can be made towards achieving desired outcomes safely and effectively.
+Through careful consideration of all pertinent details, informed choices can be made toward achieving desired outcomes safely and effectively.